All Courses

 Four walls, a ceiling, and a floor.
 Nothing earth-shattering…yet.
 Add in a few pieces of equipment, a processing sink, a couple of supplies, and a dental professional on a mission — and you get a room where infection control magic happens.
 Even if it’s actually more science than magic, what happens in your clinic’s reprocessing room is still a big deal.
 Every other service your team provides hinges on things going well in that small room off the main hallway.
 But why exactly is this room so important?
 This presentation will lay out ten reasons why what happens in your reprocessing space can make or break your dental practice.

-Johanne Benoit BS, CHL, CRCST Strategic Content Manager for Beyond Clean
+Johanne Benoit BS, CHL, CRCST Strategic Content Manager of Beyond Clean

-Jamie Terran BS, CCSVP, VP Marketing and Education Propper Manufacturing Company
+Jamie Shelosky BS, CCSVP, VP Marketing and Education of Propper Manufacturing Company

 Objectives: